totten/pathload-poc/README.md

 # PHP PathLoad (Proof of concept)

 This is a test-bed to examine an alternative mechanism for loading dependencies.
-It is loosely inspired by the handling of versioned libraries in C and Java but tailored to the environment of PHP application-modules (*in the sense of WordPress plugins, Drupal 7 modules, Backdrop modules, etc*).
+It is loosely inspired by the handling of versioned libraries in C and Java but tailored to the environment of PHP application-modules (*WordPress plugins, Drupal 7 modules, Backdrop modules, etc*) and PHP libraries (*string-utilities, file-formatters, network-clients, etc*).

 Classes are loaded from a _search-path_ (`PHP_PATHLOAD`) with priority based on _version-number_.
 For example, the *search-path* might list three locations: